 - Have completed their sixteenth year;

 - Be a Catholic who has been confirmed and has already received the sacrament of the Most Holy Eucharist and leads a life in harmony with the faith and the role to be undertaken;

 - Not be the father or the mother of the one to be baptized.

-According to the Catholic Church law (or Canon Law), only one male OR one female Sponsor OR one of each gender is to be employed.
+According to the Catholic Church law (or Catholic Code of Canon Law, can.
+873), only one male OR one female Sponsor OR one of each gender is to be employed.
 A person who is baptized in another Christian faith, is called a Christian Witness.
 We welcome Christian Witnesses and thank them for their participation.